openlookeng/hetu-core/hetu-docs/en/develop/spi-overview.md

 ## Plugin

-The `Plugin` interface is a good starting place for developers looking to understand the openLooKeng SPI.
+The `Plugin` interface is a good starting place for developers to understand the openLooKeng SPI.
 It contains access methods to retrieve various classes that a Plugin can provide.
 For example, the `getConnectorFactories()` method is a top-level function that openLooKeng calls to retrieve a `ConnectorFactory` when openLooKeng is ready to create an instance of a connector to back a catalog.
 There are similar methods for `Type`, `ParametricType`, `Function`, `SystemAccessControl`, and `EventListenerFactory` objects.

-## Building Plugins via Maven
+## Building Plugins through Maven

 Plugins depend on the SPI from openLooKeng: